 While arsenic may bring to mind Agatha Christie’s mysteries, it turns out that it is a fairly common toxicant in well water.
 People around the world are exposed to it on a daily basis.

-This article covers the pathways the body uses to get rid of arsenic, and it includes information on genetic variants that may impair the detoxification of arsenic.
+This article covers the pathways the body uses to get rid of arsenic and includes information on genetic variants that may impair the detoxification of arsenic.

 Arsenic, detoxification pathways, and genetics:

-If you live in the US, here is a USGS map showing counties that have a higher exposure to arsenic in the well water.
+If you live in the US, here is a USGS map showing counties with higher exposure to arsenic in the well water.

 Arsenic can also be found in foods grown in contaminated soil or water.
 For example, depending on where rice is grown affects its varying amounts of arsenic.
 Organic brown rice grown in Australia contains about the maximum WHO recommended daily limit of arsenic.
-This compares with rice from India, which contained about a quarter of that amount.[ref]
+It compares with rice from India, which had about a quarter of that amount.[ref]

 We are all likely exposed to small amounts of arsenic all the time, and the body has built-in ways of getting rid of it.